sulimon510/Patent-Classification/README.md

 # Patent-Classification
 A simple demo in predicting patent results

-In this code I load the JSON patent data, clean it, divide it into training and testing sets, and apply a Random Forest Classifier to classify whether a patent will be granted based on all the metadata attached it.
+In this code I load the JSON patent data into Pandas, clean it, divide it into training and testing sets, and apply a Random Forest Classifier to classify whether a patent will be granted based on all the metadata attached it.
 Finally, and most importantly, the classification is validated using the F1 score compared to the F1 score given by a variety of dummy classifiers.

 main_script.py - The script which trains and tests the model.
 The script can also be used to test the model on another JSON file